-Another aspect in housing is the loan (also called mortgage in some countries).
+Another aspect of housing is the loan (also called mortgage in some countries).
 There are various aspects to it.
-If you take a very high value loan with a high rate of interest early in life, it may impede or hamper your professional and financial progress and even put a high burden on you during a stage in your life when you need cash for a lot of things.
+If you take a very high-value loan with a high rate of interest early in life, it may impede or hamper your professional and financial progress and even put a high burden on you during a stage in your life when you need cash for a lot of things.

 This is an aspect that I will cover in my future articles, as it forms the basis of mental peace for seafarers.

 Because of our limited exposure to methods onshore, we start trusting various agents and employees of the bank.
 Most of the useless plans and insurances are sold to us without our requirement for the same by the beautiful girls at the glittering banks, which they have now become.
 I have myself been a victim of such mis-selling.
 All these plans burn a very large hole in your pocket in the long run; it’s very simple- you are buying bananas when actually you need apples.

 Most of this wrong guidance comes from known people and relatives, who either sell it to the seafarers themselves or connect them to the wrong people.
 Stay away from it.
 Educate yourself and make a wise decision.

 9. Spending Too Much On Things You Use Little: